fmnoise/zakon/README.md

 (can?
 1 + 2) => true
 ```
 Values which are not keywords are converted into keywords automatically, e.g. in the example above `1` becomes `:java.lang.Long\1` and `+` becomes `:clojure.core$_PLUS_/clojure.core$_PLUS_@5d3882cf`.
-Each entity represents a domain, which is keyword's namespace(or current namespace if keyword is non-qualified).
+Each entity belongs to domain, which is keyword's namespace(or current namespace if keyword is non-qualified).
 Each domain have special value `any` which represents domain root object.
 All domain entities are inherited from domain root:
 ```clojure
 (can! :java.lang.Long/any + :java.lang.Long/any)